Pakistan's envoy to U.S. quits over coup memo

 "He was irate and said the memo was a total fabrication," Siegel said.
 Siegel, who has known Zardari for 25 years, said he was absolutely certain that Zardari had known nothing about the memo.

-(Additional reporting by Zeeshan Haider, Qasim Nauman and Augustine Anthony in Islamabad and Missy Ryan in Washington; Editing by Peter Graff and Jon Hemming)
+(Additional reporting by Zeeshan Haider, Qasim Nauman and Augustine Anthony in Islamabad and Missy Ryan in Washington; Editing by Peter Graff, Jon Hemming and Peter Cooney)